Hexagram 2坤Earth

 60-second read

 Earth answers a different decision question than Heaven.
-Heaven asks when to begin.
-Earth asks how to carry.
-The six lines describe the disciplined arc of sustained execution after the founding move has already been made — the first quiet warning sign that the season is turning, the squared-off competence that needs no extra effort, the kept-back excellence that finishes someone else's project without claiming the credit, the prudent silence of the closed sack, the centred dignity of the yellow garment, and finally the catastrophe of yin pushed into yang's terrain.
+Heaven asks when to begin; Earth asks how to carry.
+The six lines trace the disciplined arc of sustained execution after the beginning has already been made — the first quiet sign that the season is turning, the squared-off competence that needs no extra effort, the kept-back excellence that finishes someone else's work without claiming the credit, the prudent silence of the closed sack, the centred dignity of the yellow garment, and finally the wreck of yin pushed into yang's terrain.
 The discipline of Earth is not passivity.
 It is the deliberate practice of carrying what has been started until it stands on its own.
-Locate which line your current situation actually sits on and refuse to operate from any other.
+Find which line your situation actually sits on, and refuse to operate from any other.

 The hexagram